Ankylosing spondylitis. Not a well-known back

 condition that is deserving of gentle, relieving treatment by a knowledgeable chiropractor like your Oxford

 chiropractor at Satterwhite Chiropractic.
-Chiropractic care for ankylosing
+Chiropractic care of ankylosing

 spondylitis (AS) is relieving for many such patients, and Cox®